Derek Law

-Derek Robert Law (born September 14, 1990) is an American professional baseball pitcher in the Cincinnati Reds organization.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Toronto Blue Jays, Minnesota Twins, and Detroit Tigers.
+Derek Robert Law (born September 14, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in MLB for the San Francisco Giants, Toronto Blue Jays, Minnesota Twins, Detroit Tigers, Cincinnati Reds and Washington Nationals.

-Amateur career
+Early life

+Derek Robert Law was born on September 14, 1990, in Pittsburgh, Pennsylvania.
 Law attended Seton-La Salle Catholic High School in Pittsburgh, Pennsylvania, and played for the school's baseball team.
 He was a two-time Pittsburgh All-Area baseball selection (2008 and 2009), The Texas Rangers selected Law in the 28th round of the 2009 Major League Baseball draft, but he did not sign.

+College career

 Law attended Miami Dade College.
 In his sophomore year at Miami Dade, Law posted an 8–5 win–loss record with a 2.35 earned run average (ERA) while striking out 121 batters in 92 innings pitched.

 Professional career

-San Francisco Giants
+Draft and minor leagues

-The San Francisco Giants selected Law in the ninth round of the 2011 Major League Baseball draft, and he signed with the Giants.
-He made his professional debut with the Arizona League Giants in 2011.
+The San Francisco Giants selected Law in the ninth round, with the 297th overall pick, of the 2011 Major League Baseball draft, and he signed with the Giants.
+He made his professional debut with the rookie-level Arizona League Giants in 2011.
 In 15 games he had a 2.50 ERA with 19 strikeouts over 18 innings pitched.
 In 2012, he pitched for the Augusta GreenJackets, posting a 2.91 ERA with 67 strikeouts over 55 2/3 innings.

 Law spent the 2013 season pitching for the GreenJackets, AZL Giants and San Jose Giants.
 He finished the year with 2.31 ERA, 14 saves and 102 strikeouts over 66 1/3 innings.
 At San Jose, Law struck out 45 hitters while only walking one hitter.
 Prior to the 2014 season, he was invited to the Giants spring training, where he has competed for a spot in the Giants Opening Day bullpen.

 In 2014, Law pitched for the Double-A Richmond Flying Squirrels, recording 13 saves in 14 opportunities and striking out 29 in 28 innings pitched.
 Law underwent Tommy John surgery in June 2014 and did not return until June 2015.
 Law was added to the Giants' 40-man roster in November 2014 to protect him from the Rule 5 draft.
 In 2015, Law recorded 32 strikeouts in 252/3 innings for the Flying Squirrels.

 Law started the 2016 season with the Triple-A Sacramento River Cats.